getodk/docs/odk1-src/central-install-digital-ocean.rst

 You can find instructions for setting up alerts in the `DigitalOcean Documentation  <https://www.digitalocean.com/docs/monitoring/how-to/set-up-alerts/>`_.

 We strongly recommend creating an alert for Disk Utilization.
 A threshold of 90% is usually reasonable.
-By far the most common operations issue we see is servers running out of disk space as large photo files pile up.
+By far the most common operations issue we see is servers running out of disk space as large media attachments pile up.
 If your server runs entirely out of disk space, it can crash and become unresponsive.
 It is best to upgrade your storage plan before this happens.

 If you are familiar with server operations, you may wish to set up some other alerts: CPU usage and Memory Utilization are the most interesting remaining metrics.
 However, these are not as important or easily understandable as the Disk Utilization alert, so you may skip this if you're not sure what to do here.